gerardroche/gerardroche.github.io/src/2023/06/12/my-sublime-text-setup/index.md

 aside: false
 tags: sublime-text vim neovintageous php git
 title: My Sublime Text setup
-excerpt: "Everyone wants to know the secret sauce.
+description: "Everyone wants to know the secret sauce.
 Package Control is a great package manager.
 See the installation guide on how to install it.
 I use an enhanced Monokai color scheme called MonokaiFree.
 I use A File Icon for sidebar icon support."
 lastUpdated: false
 ---